robinqc/PropertyApp/README.md

 mongorestore -d PropertyAppDB ./fixtures/PropertyAppDB/
 ```

-This will import the sample data into a database named `PropertyAppDB`.
+This will import the sample data into a collection named `PropertyAppDB`.

 ### 5. Run the Server